GSA/piv-guides/pages/template.md

 ### Code Comments

-Code comments will be invisible in a webpage view, but others will be able to see the comment in GitHub Markdown. <!--For example, this code denotes a comment.
+Code comments will be invisible in a webpage view, but others will be able to see the comments in GitHub Markdown's **Edit** mode. <!--For example, this code denotes a comment.
 It will not appear on a webpage but can be used as a reference for others viewing the file.-->

 ### Images

-To insert an image into your Page, upload the image file to the **/img/** folder in the GitHub repository.
-Then at the image insertion point in your page, add these formats to link to the image.
+To insert an image into your page, upload the image file to the **/img/** folder in the GitHub repository.
+Then at the image insertion point in your page, add these formats to link to the image:

 ![This is what I want a screen reader to say for 508 compliance]({{site.baseurl}}/img/imagename.png)